olliw42/fastmavlink/README.md

 ## Licence ##

 Yet to be determined.
 It will be a permissive licence, along the ideas of the original MAVLink project.
-That is, the fastMavlink C code library canbe used in a closed source application without copyright issues and without any limitations.
+That is, the fastMavlink C code library can be used in a closed source application without copyright issues and without any limitations.

 ## Limitations ##